AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Block all AI crawlers

-# All AI crawlers blocked User-agent: GPTBot Disallow: / User-agent: ClaudeBot Disallow: / User-agent: PerplexityBot Disallow: / User-agent: Google-Extended Disallow: / User-agent: xAI-Bot Disallow: / # Googlebot still allowed User-agent: * Disallow: Sitemap: https://yourdomain.com/sitemap.xml
+# All AI crawlers blocked User-agent: GPTBot Disallow: / User-agent: ClaudeBot Disallow: / User-agent: PerplexityBot Disallow: / User-agent: Perplexity-User Disallow: / User-agent: Google-Extended Disallow: / User-agent: xAI-Bot Disallow: / User-agent: Amazonbot Disallow: / User-agent: Applebot-Extended Disallow: / User-agent: Bytespider Disallow: / # Googlebot still allowed User-agent: * Disallow: Sitemap: https://yourdomain.com/sitemap.xml

-• Make a conscious decision: which AI crawlers should have access?
+• Make a conscious decision: which AI crawlers should have access to your content?

-• Test robots.txt with a validator after changes
+• Test robots.txt with a validator after every change

-• TTFB under 800ms — so all crawlers can fully read the page
+• TTFB under 800ms – so all crawlers can fully read your pages

 Which AI crawlers have access to your website?

-AI-Ready Check analyses in seconds whether GPTBot, ClaudeBot, PerplexityBot and Google-Extended are correctly configured — free, no account needed.
+AI-Ready Check analyses in seconds whether GPTBot, ClaudeBot, PerplexityBot, Google-Extended and more are correctly configured – free, no account needed.

 Test for free now →